Edinburgh, Scotland

 English Literature

 Students who want to take third year classes in the English department must have taken four English literature classes for grades of B or better.
 Edinburgh does not count interdisciplinary, composition, creative writing, or comparative literature classes, workshops, or freshman year seminars toward this prerequisite.
-Study abroad students may only pre-enroll in one third-year English literature class before arrival.
+Study abroad students may only pre-enroll in one third-year English literature class before arrival, and cannot take more than two 3rd year classes total per semester.

 Health